Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion

 Despite the important progress achieved in the understanding of baryon-meson scattering processes in both the phenomenological and experimental bent \cite{part}, various challenges still remain unsolved.
 In view of this, lattice QCD has become an essential non-perturbative tool to tackle some issues with first-principles QCD calculations which can not be dealt with otherwise.
 A comprehensive description of the state-of-the art computation of scattering amplitude for the baryon-meson system within lattice QCD can be found in Ref.~\cite{bulava}.
-It should be emphasized that only a few lattice studies on the subject are available in the literature.

-The present work is part of an ongoing research project to analytically evaluate baryon-meson scattering amplitudes using the $1/N_c$ expansion.
-At a first stage, the primary objective will be a tree-level calculation.
-At a second stage, the effects of $SU(3)$ flavor symmetry breaking will be incorporated.